secretsquirrel/encryptAgit/README.md

 ## TODO

-Add git history squashing option on user password change.
+* Add git history squashing option on user password change.
+* Video on example usage
+* Inspection of encrypted files before overwrite of new file or not